Names, addresses of every CCW holder in California exposed, Sheriff’s Office confirms - NewsBreak

 The Fresno County Sheriff’s Office asks that anyone who is aware that their identity was compromised as a result of the data breach make an online report ( click here ).

-In a statement, the California Department of Justice wrote that it is investigating an exposure of individuals’ personal information connected to the DOJ Firearms Dashboard, adding that “any unauthorized release of personal information is unacceptable.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+The State Department of Justice did not immediately respond to a request for comment.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.